Every noncompact surface is a leaf of a minimal foliation: Realizing the topologies

-From Remark~\ref{r:synchronization}, the $a_n$'s and $b_n$'s can be chosen in order to being synchronized with $\tilde{b}_n$.
-The rest of elements of the bi-infinite sequences which were not previously defined can be arbitrary, but always verifying the synchronization condition.
-Let $\textbf{\texttt{a}},\textbf{\texttt{b}}$ denote, respectively, the bi-infinite sequences $a_n$ and $b_n$.
+The rest of elements of the bisequences which were not previously defined can be rather arbitrary, but always verifying the synchronization condition and belonging to leaves of $\FF^\star$ not considered in the previous construction.
+Let $\textbf{\texttt{a}},\textbf{\texttt{c}}$ denote, respectively, the bisequences $a_n$ and $c_n$.